 3 Tips About Plumbing and ECB Violation in New York City

 New York city bristles with buildings, making it one of the most densely populated metropolises on earth.
 With so little space, homeowners are optimizing every space in their properties, including their basements, which can provide them with extra interior space.
 However, the Big Apple boasts some of the strictest building regulations anywhere in U.S., meaning homeowners often need approval before they can expand their homes and move tenants in.
-These rules and regulations are tricky to navigate.
+These rules and regulations are tricky to navigate, and some of them may require the use of a plumber and other contractors to get fixed.
 This post tries to clear up some of the confusion.

 NYC buildings codes restrict many developments from being built.
 If you don’t follow these regulations, you could end up fighting your case with the Environmental Control Board (ECB).
 To avoid an ECB violation, do your research before making any changes to your home.